 Canoeing is a sport that is suitable for practically everybody.
 Many people with a wide range of disabilities go canoeing everyday.
-A recent highlight being the terrific performances of the Irish Special Olympics team in the 2003 World Games in Ireland
+A recent highlight being the terrific performances of the Irish Special Olympics team.

 Considerations:

 Asking people about their disability and what they can or can't do is a good start, that way you can begin to tune into their needs and make any adaptations that are necessary, if any are in fact necessary.